meuter/dotfiles/README.md

 4. Because I can restart from scratch by removing `~/.local` and `~/.config` and rerun one command in mimutes.

+And why not use [nix](https://nixos.org/) then? because using nix without root access is a pain in the 🤡, otherwize it would be 🥇.

 # Installation

 Just clone, source `bootstrap.sh` in your `~/.bashrc` and you have access to